muir/gwrap/README.md

 ## SyncMap

-SyncMap is a wrapper around sync.Map
+SyncMap is a wrapper around sync.Map supporting the go 1.18 sync.Map

+## CompareMap

+CompareMap is a wrapper around sync.Map supporting the go 1.20 sync.Map.
+CompareMap is only available when compiling with go 1.20 and above.